Introduction to the Inquiry Team

 Ian Duddy

-Ian Duddy was appointed as Chief Executive to the Scottish COVID-19 Inquiry in July 2023.
+Ian Duddy was appointed Chief Executive and Secretary to the Scottish COVID-19 Inquiry in July 2023.
 He is responsible and accountable for the overall administration and management of the Inquiry.

-Before becoming the most senior official to the Inquiry, Ian was Chair of the Scottish Human Rights Commission and has more than 20 years’ experience in leadership, advocacy and human rights, having worked in the Foreign, Commonwealth & Development Office (FCDO).
-Ian served as a senior diplomat, UK Ambassador, and led the Human Rights and Rule of Law Department, working on issues including war crimes, international justice, religious freedom, and modern slavery.
+Before joining the Inquiry, Ian was Chair of the Scottish Human Rights Commission and has more than 20 years’ experience in leadership, advocacy and human rights, having worked in the Foreign, Commonwealth and Development Office.
+Ian served as a senior diplomat, UK Ambassador, and led the Human Rights and Rule of Law Department, working on issues including war crimes, international justice, religious freedom and modern slavery.

 During his diplomatic career, his overseas postings included Argentina, Uruguay, Chile and leading the UK Team at the UN Human Rights Council in Geneva.
 Before joining the diplomatic service, Ian worked in the financial services sector and as an English language teacher in Japan.